cpacker/enrollment-bot/README.md

 pip install cookielib
 ```
 - You may have to use `sudo pip install`
+If you do not have root access, or if you'd rather supply the dependencies locally:
+- After installing (see below), go to the mechanize and cookielib repository pages and select `Download as ZIP`
+- Move the uncompressed (unzipped) folders you just downloaded inside the project directory (`enrollment-bot/`)

 ## Usage and Installation
 1. Download or clone the project